 Need your students to do something before the lesson starts?
 Make sure it is the first thing they see.
 Assigning them homework?
 Put it at the end of the directions.
 You get the idea.

-Of course, it will be linear, but it might take some time to develop the format that works for you and your class, but you want to find that ideal form factor as quickly as possible.
+Of course, it will be linear, but it might take some time to develop the format that works for you and your class.
 While you should never stop iterating, getting to a consistent location, format, and style is the most important step.

 If you write your directions as numbered steps in a Google Doc for one lesson and then a path in a Prezi presentation the next day, students will (knowingly or not) have to spend more intellectual resources to decipher your directions and have fewer left to spend on content.
 Additionally, you will undoubtedly have to spend more teaching time providing instruction on the logistics of your lesson than if you used a consistent format.